BUILDING THE NEXT BIG THING

 Can I apply as a solo founder?

-While we don’t have a strict rule against it, we strongly prefer applicants who apply as a team, and ideally ones whose members have worked together prior to B-Lab.
-Entrepreneurship is a tough undertaking and we have found that it almost always takes a team of people to pull off building a successful venture.
-As such we tend to place a heavy emphasis on the quality of the team as a whole in addition to the skills and qualities each individual member brings to the table.
+While we don’t have a strict rule against it, we strongly prefer applications with a founding team, and ideally a team that has worked together prior to B-Lab.
+Entrepreneurship is a tough undertaking and we have found that a diverse team of people is better able to build a successful venture.
 The ability to work well together is probably one of the highest predictors of success.
 Hence the old adage: an ‘A’ team with a ‘B’ idea is better than a ‘B’ team with an ‘A’ idea.

-How does B-Lab compare to other incubator and accelerator programs?
+How does B-Lab compare to other incubators and accelerator programs?

 How far along does my venture need to be?
 Just an idea?
 Revenue?
 Already closed a seed investment from Marc Cuban?

 In truth, a venture doesn’t need to be that far along to be ready for B-Lab.
 A good idea is a great place to start, though we do prefer teams that have taken some thoughtful and concerted action on that idea (talked to prospective users, started building an MVP, etc.).
-It’s also great when a team has taken the time to think through what the roadmap to success might look like and how to get there (knowing, of course, that things can, and do, change quickly, when building a venture).
+It’s also great when a team has taken the time to think through what the roadmap to success might look like and how to get there (knowing, of course, that things can, and do, change quickly when building a venture).
 We highly recommend Y-Combinator’s Startup School as a starting point to learn more about venture development.

-I’m a RISD Student – am I eligible for B-Lab?
+I’m a RISD/Spelman student – am I eligible for B-Lab?

 Yes, most definitely!
-We regularly have RISD participants in B-Lab, and often on several B-Lab teams.
+We regularly have RISD participants in B-Lab, and often on several B-Lab ventures.
 In fact, we believe that the Brown/RISD connection is a great source of entrepreneurial activity and innovation.
 Let’s keep it going!
-RISD applicants are to submit their applications in a single PDF to firstname.lastname@example.org.
-Click here to access the application questions.

 Are international students eligible for B-Lab?